 - 1 pound bag of red beans

-- Soaking solution: 8 cups water, 2 tsp baking soda and 3 tbs salt
+- Soaking solution: 8 cups water, 2 teaspoon baking soda, and 3 tbs Kosher salt

 - 12 ounces of sliced Andouille sausage